Treatments & Services

 Pricing for intraocular lens implant and LASIK options

-Your insurance company will generally cover the cost of cataract surgery with implantation of a standard monofocal intraocular lens (IOL).
+Your insurance company will generally cover the cost of cataract surgery with the implantation of a standard monofocal intraocular lens (IOL).
 Each insurance plan is different, so you should check with your individual carrier to confirm fees that are applicable to you.

 In addition to these fees, there are out-of-pocket expenses for the different IOL and LASIK options mentioned.
 These additional fees cover the cost of the lens or LASIK technology and the added physician and technician time required to make the appropriate calculations necessary for your eyes.